Health & Benefits

 What happens if I work while I am getting SSI benefits?

 Any income that you earn from working while you get SSI benefits may affect the amount of benefits that you receive.
-There is no trial work period or period of extended eligibility.
-It is important to report all income changes to SSA.
+There is no trial work period or period of extended eligibility like there is with SSDI benefits.
+It is important to report all income changes to SSA immediately.
 Remember to keep proof of reporting.
 Proof of reporting would include the date stamp on your copy of pay stubs you drop off at your local SSA office.

 In calculating your SSA benefits, SSA does not count: